Skaryszew: History

 In 1701, a new church was built, with two towers.
 The shape of Skaryszew’s streets, established in the early 18th century, remains almost unchanged.
 At that time, most houses were made of timber, which resulted in frequent fires.
 Skaryszew had a town hall, located in the market square.
 In the Third Partition of Poland in 1795, it was annexed by Austria.
 Following the Austro-Polish War of 1809 it was regained by Poles and included within the short-lived Duchy of Warsaw, and after its dissolution it belonged to Russian-controlled Congress Poland (since 1815).
 In the late 19th century, the population grew to app.
 1,300, but in 1869, following the January Uprising, Skaryszew lost its town charter for 76 years.
 In an 1889 fire, almost whole village was burned, but it was quickly rebuilt.

 In 1918 Poland regained independence and control of the town.
 On July 1, 1922, the government of the Second Polish Republic returned town charter to Skaryszew.
 In the interbellum period, and in 1945 - 1975, Skaryszew belonged to Kielce Voivodeship.
 Before the outbreak of World War II, the town’s population was 3,100.
 On September 8, 1939, Skaryszew was bombed by the Luftwaffe.
-The war brought destruction to the town, and its Jewish residents were murdered in the Holocaust.
+The war and German occupation brought destruction to the town, and its Jewish residents were murdered in the Holocaust.
+In June 1944, the Germans carried out a public execution of Polish scouts, members of the Grey Ranks resistance organization (see Nazi crimes against the Polish nation).